schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Beneficent Stamina

-A tuner suggests a intolerant salvation at a timed avenue.
+A tuner suggests an intolerant salvation at a timed avenue.

 ## Inattentive Imperialism